Vyral/base-template/_posts/2021-06-17-create-a-mini-farm-around-each-listing.md

 Are your listings flying off the market as soon as you take them and put them on?
 Ours too\!
 Recently, I was meeting with my team and we were strategizing a way to maximize each listing that we take.
 When we have the opportunity to help the client get their property sold, it’s an opportunity for a mini-farm.

 **Farming is a prospecting strategy where you have a physical area that you strategically apply touches to over time**.
 Every time you take a listing, there are so many opportunities to promote that listing and promote yourself as an agent.
-It’s also an opportunity to have additional touches to your database to promote yourself to local homeowners as the neighborhood expert.
+It’s also an opportunity to get additional touches to your database to promote yourself to local homeowners as the neighborhood expert.
 This is the system we created:

 **1\.
 The sign in the yard**.